mongodb/docs/source/includes/api/list-tables/requests/alert-configurations/event-type-condition.rst

    * - eventTypeName
      - string
      - Required
-     - Type of event that triggers an alert.
+     - Human-readable label that indicates the :ref:`type of event

-       .. include:: /includes/api/list-tables/alert-eventTypeNames.rst
+       <alert-configs-event-type-values>`.